dkollmann/kivy-designer/_posts/2015-05-17-kivy-designer-roadmap.markdown

 The Kivy Designer interface is not completely user friendly, some tasks, editing a .kv file or a buildozer spec file sometimes can be boring.
 I hope to improve it.

-Actually the Kivy Designer has no tutorials nether documentation.
+Actually the Kivy Designer has no tutorials neither documentation.
 So I'll create some **guides and examples to show to new developers how to get started with this IDE.**

 I have a big list of open issues to work in the next months, [you can read this list here](https://github.com/aron-bordin/kivy-designer/issues).